Research, Scholarly and Creative Activities, and Discovery (RSCAD) News

 Don't miss training opportunities, resources, and other events or news for K-State researchers.

 The K-State physics department is hosting a symposium tomorrow (Friday, March 31) titled “Imaging and Controlling Ultrafast Dynamics of Atoms, Molecules, and Nanostructures.”
 The symposium is part of an NSF EPSCoR Track II grant to support physics research in Kansas and Nebraska, and the program features a plenary talk followed by brief talks by with researchers and a poster session.
-Read more about the event and view the full program. (will add link to K-State Today piece from 3/29)
+Read more about the event and view the full program.

 Research Administrators Council

 The Research Administrators Council will meet April 11 from 10:30 to 12 noon in 123 Leadership Studies.
 Hear about the K-State Research Foundation services, a new compliance training log tool, and Certified Research Administrator certification.
 Look for more information in K-State Today next week.

 Workshops and Training

 Info sessions, training opportunities, and workshops are listed on our events calendar.
 Upcoming events:

 - Broader Impacts info session and exhibition: May 10